wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 **Definition (Even and odd numbers)**: Let $n$ and $k$ be integers.
 We say that $n$ is **even** if there exists $k$ such that $n = 2k$, and $n$ is **odd** if there exists $k$ such that $n = 2k + 1$.

-### Odd numbers have a middle
+### "Odd numbers have a middle"

-Three doors have a middle one; four don't.[^1] However, if the three doors form a triangle, it may not be clear which is the middle.[^2] We can at least say that if a set has an odd number of elements that are arranged "in a line", it has a middle element.
+Three doors have a middle one; four don't.[^1] However, if the three doors form a triangle, it may not be clear which is the middle.[^2] We can at least say that if a set $S$ has an odd number of elements that are arranged "in a line", then $S$ has a middle element.
 Such an ordering seems to be called a _linear order_ or _total order_.

 ## Notes